You can use homemade Italian sausage in many dinner recipes. Adjust the Italian sausage seasoning so this Italian sausage recipe is mild or spicy.

 How much ground meat do you use?

-For ingredients like dried oregano and dried thyme that use 1/8 teaspoon, use a pinch if you’re halving this Italian sausage recipe.
+For ingredients like dried oregano and dried thyme that use 1/8 teaspoon, use a pinch as a half.

 Can I freeze Italian sausage?